niqdevgit/V.E.N.L.A/Hours&Diary.md

 I also identified a need for more planning in my food selection logic.
 My strategy of doing first and thinking later is proving not to be as effective as I had hoped.
 I will definitely dedicate some time to improving this aspect soon.

 Second also: I found out that my CI/CD pipeline has an issue.
 The render will take my build files from the latest commit.
 So, my build step in the pipeline is useless.
 Well, let's see if I can fix that.
 Kinda shame to realize I have made such an oversight.
 But I think this is called something like learning.

+## 31.1.2024
+I made progress on user handling on the backend.
+I included the authentication tokens as well.
+I began to work on frontend functionalities.
+Due to a lack of hours in a day, I will continue my work later.

+I had an interesting battle with Vite.
+The Vite builder made me an index.html file that had some SVG resource by default.
+I have cleared my project from default stuff, so I got a console error that it is missing.
+After a long and hard debugging battle, I managed to make the console error disappear.
+I have no idea how, and will the error return?
+We will see.